Judged Show 2023

 False Back

-A false back is an extra backing fabric that is added to cover the back of a quilt.
+A false back is an extra backing fabric added to cover the back of a quilt.
 It prevents the quilting stitches from being seen when viewed from the back.
 False backs are not allowed in the show.

 Kit Quilts

 Composed of patterns, fabrics, and quilting designs packaged as a unit for retail sale.
-This includes packaged patterns and fabrics for workshops or classes, blocks-of-the-month, and pre-printed wholecloth quilt tops.
+This includes packaged patterns and fabrics for workshops or classes, blocks of the month, and pre-printed wholecloth quilt tops.
 These are not allowed in the show.
 Reproductions or adaptations of kit quilts will not be accepted.

 Work-for-Hire